qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 - New: Brand new minification engine
 - New: Minified files are now processed in WPMUDEV's servers
 - New: Users can use WPMUDEV's CDN to store minified files
-- New: Clear CloudFlare cache feature
+- New: Clear Cloudflare cache feature
 - Fix: PHP code in stylesheets could potentially be exposed
 - Enhancement: stylesheets with @import directives are not minified anymore due to multiple issues that were causing
 - Some admin styles improvements